-It's a daunting task to trace the origins of any deposit when there are about 700,000 global wire transfers occurring every day [ref].
+It's a daunting task to trace the origins of any deposit when there are many hundreds of thousands of global wire transfers equaling trillions of dollars occurring every day [source: U.S. Dept. of Treasury].
 Which is the dirty money and which is the clean stuff?
 Within the United States, there are two primary methods employed by the government to detect and combat money laundering: legislation and law enforcement.

 The United States addresses the crime of money laundering in countless legislative acts.
 Here are just a few of them:

 The Bank Secrecy Act (1970) basically eliminates all anonymous banking in the United States.
 It gives the Treasury Department the ability to force banks to keep records that make it easier to spot a laundering operation.
 This includes reporting all single transactions above $10,000 and multiple transactions totaling more than $10,000 to or from a single account in one day.
 A banker who consistently violates this rule can serve up to 10 years in prison.

 The 1986 Money Laundering Control Act makes money laundering a crime in itself instead of just an element of another crime, and the 1994 Money Laundering Suppression Act orders banks to establish their own money-laundering task forces to weed out suspicious activity in their institutions.
 The 2001 U.S. Patriot Act sets up mandatory identity checks for U.S. bank patrons and provides resources toward tracking transactions in the underground/alternative banking systems frequented by terrorist money handlers.
 In 2004, the government extended the reach of the Bank Secrecy Act to include cross-border electronic transactions [source: FCEN].